techidaily/site-ios-location-track/source/_posts/in-2024-how-to-turn-off-google-location-to-stop-tracking-you-on-apple-iphone-15-drfone-by-drfone-virtual-ios.md

 ![google products](https://images.wondershare.com/drfone/article/2024/02/turn-off-google-location-tracking-1.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Of course, Google Maps and Weather will not work without access to location data.
 It is the main component that allows this kind of application to function exactly as it should.
 That’s why you should think twice before you turn off Google location tracking.
 Keep it activated on your mobile device if you’re in need of real-time weather updates or reliable coordinates.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### It is used for targeted advertisements